gbif/hp-gb33/travel-accommodation.md

 ## Insurance

-Meeting attendees are advised to ensure appropriate comprehensive health and travel insurance for travel to Colombia.
+Meeting attendees are advised to ensure appropriate comprehensive health and travel insurance for travel to Norway.

 ---